 4. Re-set the tare weight for the completed setup so that it reads zero.
 Add two level Hario measuring scoops of coffee into the pre-moistened filter.
 This equals about 24 grams of coffee.
 Depending on your coffee and taste preference you may like to experiment with this dosage.
 Re-set the tare weight again.

 5. Add about 50 grams of water just to evenly moisten the grounds.
 Depending on the coffee varietal you select, the water temperature needs to be around 97C/206F for proper extraction.
 A variable temperature gooseneck kettle makes this step easier.
 The precision offered by the gooseneck is almost mandatory to get the water to the right location.

 6. Pause.
 Take a deep breath.
 Inhale the aroma.
 You can do this!

 7. Start in the center and in small concentric circles work your way out but not to the point of watering around the edges.
 Continue the pour until the scale reads a total of 390 grams of water added.

 8. This takes about two minutes.
 Don’t rush it.
 If you do not have a scale you can slowly add 12-14 ounces of water using a measuring cup with a good pour spout.

-Hario pour overs don’t deserve to be labeled difficult.
+Hario pour-overs don’t deserve to be labeled difficult.
 The right equipment makes it very easy for anyone to prepare.
-Due to the initial costs, the precise measurements used and the small yield produced, it may not be everyone’s first choice brew method.
-However, if taste is your main concern, then a Hario V60 is a time-tested prep to add to your arsenal of coffee accoutrements.
+Due to the initial costs, the precise measurements used, and the small yield produced, it may not be everyone’s first choice brew method.
+However, if the taste is your main concern, then a Hario V60 is a time-tested prep to add to your arsenal of coffee accouterments.